Originally published on 17th March 2020 Last updated on 3rd February 2022

 Adrenal dysfunction or ‘adrenal fatigue’ (though it is most accurately referred to as hypothalamic-pituitary axis dysfunction) also seems very common in those with thyroid issues.

 I addressed the adrenal dysfunction and brought my cortisol levels back to normal by fixing my gut issues and sex hormone imbalances already mentioned, with a functional medicine practitioner.
-The adrenal dysfunction, gut health and oestrogen dominance were really a three legged stool, all impacting and driving one another.
+The FMP said that the adrenal dysfunction, gut health and oestrogen dominance were really a three legged stool, all impacting and driving one another.
 So all three had to be addressed to restore my health.

 Stress management and improving my mental health (especially when it came to having bouts of anxiety and depression) were also important to help improve adrenal stress.
 Mental or emotional stress can really wear the adrenal glands out and exacerbate things.
 I saw a therapist in 2019 to work through a lot of my struggles and improve my mental health for the longterm.